-A limited number of funded job openings for postdocs/lab technicians are also available (announcement coming in early 2019).
+A limited number of funded job openings for postdocs/lab technicians are also available (announcement coming in summer 2019).

 Would you like to learn cool things while working to understand the brain?
 Do you want to learn and apply advanced biological and programming techniques for your own experiments?
 Are you yearning to apply your physics/math education to a real-world biomedical problem?
 Are you not afraid to make your own road?